 We can expect a fast run downhill from Appleby along the Eden Valley to Carlisle, where we arrive at around 12:50.
 There will be time to explore the ‘Border’ city with its many attractions that include the castle, cathedral, Tullie House Museum, the pedestrianised English Street and the Lanes Shopping Centre.

 We leave Carlisle at around 15:30 and take the scenic Tyne Valley Line towards Newcastle-upon-Tyne.
 The Newcastle & Carlisle Railway opened this line in June 1838 and it runs eastwards, following the River Tyne just a few miles south of Hadrian’s Wall.
 We pass through Wylam, the birthplace of railway engineer George Stephenson, before we join the East Coast Main Line at Low Fell.
 We can expect some fast running as we head south through Durham and Darlington to York.
 Reluctantly, we shall have to say farewell to our steam locomotive at York where it will retire for the evening to the National Railway Museum.
 Here a diesel locomotive replaces our steam locomotive for the remainder of the return journey.
 We will stop to set down passengers at our outward stations before arriving back at Leicester late evening.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

-First Class includes morning coffee with a variety of tulip muffins and afternoon tea with a savoury of the day followed by a selection of cakes and fancies.
+First Class includes morning coffee with a muffin, afternoon tea and coffee with a cake and a biscuit.

 Standard Class includes a reserved seat usually at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.
-Tables for two can be guaranteed in first class and premier dining for a supplement of £22 per person. (subject to availability)

 Updated approximate timings shown